marcin-pajak/csg/README.md

 * Use lowercase and shorthand hex values, e.g., #aaa.
 * Use single or double quotes consistently.
 Preference is for double quotes, e.g., content: "".
 * Quote attribute values in selectors, e.g., input[type="checkbox"].
-* Where allowed, avoid specifying units for zero-values, e.g., margin: 0.
 * Include a space after each comma in comma-separated property or function values.
 * Include a semi-colon at the end of the last declaration in a declaration block.
 * Place the closing brace of a ruleset in the same column as the first character of the ruleset.